 - Drinking as a coping mechanism or to cope with certain unpleasant feelings

-Too often when you’re in college, and you notice you could have a problem with drugs or alcohol you may try and minimize it or pretend everyone else is in the same boat.
+If you’re a college student and you notice you might have a problem with drugs or alcohol, you may try to minimize it or pretend everyone else is in the same boat.

 This can lead to more and more substance-related consequences.
-If you think you may have a problem, chances are you should seek help and support.
+If you think you may have a problem, you should seek help and support.

 The following are steps to take: